ObolNetwork/obol-docs/docs/start/quickstart_group.md

     Once the creator gives you the <code>cluster-definition.json</code> file and you place it in a <code>.charon</code> subdirectory, run: <pre>docker run --rm -v "$(pwd):/opt/charon" obolnetwork/charon:v1.0.0 dkg --publish</pre> and the DKG process should begin.
   </TabItem>
   <TabItem value="DappnodeTab" label="Dappnode">
-    Follow this step if the operator is signing through launchpad, importing the definition url into DappNode config & then running the DKG inside the DappNode, followed by cluster run.
+    Follow this step you are signing through the DV Launchpad, importing the cluster definition URL into the DappNode package's config & then running the DKG inside the DappNode, followed by cluster run.<br/>
           <img src="/img/StartDKG.png" alt="Start DKG" />
           <ol>
             <li>
-              After all operators has signed with their wallet and has provided an ENR from the DappNode info tab, the launchpad page will guide operators to the DKG ceremony.
-Click continue & navigate to 'Dappnode/Avado' tab where the cluster definition file URL is presented.
+              After all operators have signed with their wallet and has provided an ENR from the DappNode info tab, the Launchpad will instruct operators to begin the DKG ceremony.
+Click continue & navigate to the 'Dappnode/Avado' tab where the cluster definition URL is presented.
               <img src="/img/DappnodeTab.png" alt="Dappnode Tab" />
             </li>
              <li>
-              To run the Distributed Key Generation ceremony using a DappNode, paste the URL into the Obol Package interface.
-Go to the 'Config' tab > select 'URL' from the dropdown menu > paste the Definition File URL, you retrieved from the launchpad, into the validator cluster-Num field which should match the ENR cluster-x.
-Example: If you picked ENR1 for signing, then you should paste the URL in Cluster-1.
-Finally, click the update button at the bottom of the page.
+              To run the Distributed Key Generation ceremony using a DappNode, you must paste the cluster definition URL into the Obol Package interface.
+Go to the 'Config' tab, select 'URL' from the dropdown menu, paste the cluster definition URL you retrieved from the launchpad, into the validator `cluster-*`field which matches the cluster you took the ENR from.
+Example: If you picked ENR1 for signing, then you should paste the URL into Cluster-1.
+Finally, click the 'Update' button at the bottom of the page.
               <img src="/img/CopyURL.png" alt="Copy URL" />
               <img src="/img/PasteURL.png" alt="Paste URL" />
               <img src="/img/SelectURL.png" alt="Select URL from dropdown" />
             </li>
               <li>
-              After DappNode updates the definition file, go back into the info tab & restart the Charon validator container.
+              After DappNode records the cluster definition URL, go back to the 'Info' tab and restart the Charon container.
               <img src="/img/RestartContainer.png" alt="Restart Charon validator container" />
             </li>
             <li>
               The node is now ready and will attempt to complete the DKG.
-You can monitor the DKG progress via the logs tab.
-Once all clients in the cluster can establish a connection with one another and they each complete a handshake (confirm everyone has a matching `cluster_definition_hash`), the ceremony begins.
+You can monitor the DKG progress via the 'Logs' tab of the package.
+Once all clients in the cluster can establish a connection with one another and they each complete a handshake (confirm everyone has a matching <code>cluster_definition_hash</code>), the key generation ceremony begins.
               <img src="/img/ConnectPeers.png" alt="Connect to peers in logs tab" />
             </li>
              <li>